Fujifilm X-A10 vs Olympus E-PL9

 It is notable that the E-PL9 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The X-A10 does not feature such an accessory-socket.

-The E-PL9 is a recent model that features in the current product line-up of Olympus.
-In contrast, the X-A10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-A10 was succeeded by the Fujifilm X-A5.
+Both the X-A10 and the E-PL9 have been discontinued, but can regularly be found used on eBay.
+The X-A10 was replaced by the Fujifilm X-A5, while the E-PL9 was followed by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-A10 or the Olympus E-PL9 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.